 Competing for a house, with multiple offers pushing the price higher, may seem like a less than an ideal situation.
 Unfortunately, in a booming real estate market such scenarios happen more often than not.

-While offering more money might seem like the best strategy to beat out the competition, there are other ways to increase your chances of ending up on the winning side.
+Responding with a counteroffer of more money might seem like the best strategy to beat out the competition, there are other ways to increase your chances of ending up on the winning side.

 Here are some tips and strategies to consider when venturing into a bidding war.